Global GreenTagCertTM GreenRateTM Level A Certified

 • Spreading the word about the importance of buying Australian Made goods

-Championing Australia’s local makers and growers, some major supporting retailers and associations include ALDI, Coles, Qantas and Woolworths (and of course, Classic Architectural Group).
+Championing Australia’s local makers and growers, some major supporting retailers and associations include ALDI, Coles, Qantas, and Woolworths (and of course, Classic Architectural Group).

-You can look for Australian Made products and learn more about partnering companies on the Australian Made website.
+With over 4,500 licensed businesses, you can look for Australian Made products and learn more about partnering companies on the Australian Made website.

 With continual investment in local manufacturing and jobs, Classic Architectural Group is proud to support the Australian Made logo